Is Online Therapy Effective?

 In other words, its not the type of therapy or how it’s delivered that matters most, but the strength of the relationship with your therapist—and your willingness to show up and engage in the work.
 This reflects the findings of my PhD research on therapy processes and outcomes.

-If you would like to read more about how to build a strong Therapeutic Alliance and get the most out of therapy, please see the following resource:
+To read more about building a strong therapeutic alliance and getting the most out of therapy, see the following resource:

 Trauma & Telehealth: What the Research Says